National Employment Savings Trust: Regulation and authorisation

 Nest is an authorised master trust under the regime introduced by the Pension Schemes Act 2017 and is supervised by The Pensions Regulator; Nest received authorisation in 2019.

 Scale and finances

-As of 31 March 2025, Nest reported c.
-13.8 million members and £49.7 billion in assets under management.
-In recent years the scheme has reported improving financial results; where figures are cited, they are per Nest’s annual report and accounts.
+As of 31 March 2025, Nest reported approximately 13.8 million members and £49.7 billion in assets under management.
+In 2024/25, Nest received an average of £663 million in new contributions each month.
+Approximately £10.6 billion (around 21% of assets) was invested in the UK.

+Nest Corporation was initially funded by a loan from the Department for Work and Pensions to cover establishment and operating costs.
+In 2024/25, Nest recorded its first annual profit (£11.9 million) and began repaying the loan.
+The loan is forecast to be repaid in full by 2038.

 Charges

 Nest does not levy charges on employers for using the scheme.

 Members pay two charges: a 1.8% contribution charge on each new contribution, and a 0.3% annual management charge (AMC) on the total value of the pot.
+These equate to an effective annual charge of less than 0.5% over the long term.
 Nest does not charge for transfers in or out, switching funds, or changing a retirement date.
 Default arrangements used for automatic enrolment are subject to a statutory charge cap of 0.75% a year (or an equivalent combination), excluding specified costs and transaction costs.